Velopharyngeal Insufficiency Treatment & Management

 Nasal continuous positive airway pressure therapy

 Continuous positive airway pressure (CPAP) therapy is beneficial for patients whose VPD seems related to oral motor issues or velar weakness rather than structural problems of the velum.
-CPAP therapy is a palate-strengthening program using CPAP equipment, including a nasal mask, which is completed 6 days per week for 8 weeks in the patient's home.
+CPAP therapy is a palate-strengthening program using CPAP equipment, including a nasal mask, that is carried out 6 days per week for 8 weeks in the patient's home.
 With the mask in place, the patient repeats a series of consonant-vowel combinations and sentences designed to cause the velum to open and close against air pressure from the nasal mask.
 CPAP pressures are increased on a regimented schedule, producing exercises similar to a weightlifting program for the soft palate.

 CPAP therapy has the disadvantages of being very regimented and requiring cooperation and participation for up to 24 minutes, 6 days per week, which is difficult for young children.
 Wearing the nasal mask and speaking with nasal air pressure also can be frightening for some young children.
 Furthermore, this treatment program is still relatively new and needs further research to determine its effectiveness.